Smart Series Me Temperature Controller from DME

 15. Are there adequate support pillars and stop pads?
 Is guided ejection needed?

-16. Is ejection stroke sufficient and clears the part from the mold?
+16. Is ejection stroke sufficient and does it clear the part from the mold?

 17. Is a positive spring ejection return needed?